nohorbee/celebrate-bot/README.md

 # celebrate-bot

-This is a small project original built for a blog post demonstrating how to integrate a fairly flexible and existing platform to call an API to interact with the physical world.
+This is a small project originally built for a blog post demonstrating how to integrate a fairly extensible platform to call an API to interact with the physical world.

-Even though this project ends up performing a trivial action, the same architecture can be used to achieve almost any physical world integration.
+Even though this project ends up performing a trivial action, the same architecture could be used to achieve almost any physical world integration.

 ## About the project